N1ckPed/N1ckPed/README.md

-- 👋 Hi, I’m @N1ckPed
+# 👋 Hi, I’m @N1ckPed

-- 👀 I’m interested in Data Science
+- 🌟 I’m passionate about Data Science and currently diving into Machine Learning.
-- 🌱 I’m currently learning ML
+- 📚 I’m learning and exploring various ML techniques and tools.
-- 💞️ I’m looking to collaborate on any interesting ML project!
+- 🤝 I’m open to collaborating on exciting ML projects and innovative ideas!
-- 📫 How to reach me, nick.r.ped@gmail.com
+- 📫 Feel free to reach out to me at [nick.r.ped@gmail.com](mailto:nick.r.ped@gmail.com).

 <!---
 N1ckPed/N1ckPed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.